 If you are not ready to fix the problem, you can tell Furkot to ignore it by clicking on the warning icon.
 Ignoring the warning doesn't solve the underlying problem: it just changes the stop color.

 Actual arrival on ... is later than planned.
-When you lock stop date and time, Furkot will warn you when you are there later than the locked day and time.
+When you edit or lock stop Arrival date and time or fill-in booking confirmation, Furkot will warn you when you are there later than the set day and time.
+If you don't need to be at the stop by the set date, unlock the Arrival to let Furkot recalculate date and time.
+Make sure to cancel your reservation before removing booking confirmation.

 Lodging on weekend not reserved yet.
 Means that you don't have an overnight accommodation reserved for the weekend.
 Click on in the Trip drawer to enable weekend stop warnings .
 And, if you are booking accommodations, start with reservations for those busy Saturday nights.